tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ### time complexity

-it allow us to talk formally about how the runtime of an algorithm grows as the input grows.
+It allows us to talk formally about how the runtime of an algorithm grows as the input grows.

 n = number of operation the computer has to do can be: f(n) = n